tonghia/transaction-history/README.md

 - Filtering the transaction while converting it from csv records.
 - Reduce using Go `time.Parse` and use integer comparison since we already know about the date format pattern.
-- While increasing the transactions slide, we can build a sorted slice instead of sorting it after filtering all transactions.
+- While increasing the transactions slice, we can build a sorted slice instead of sorting it after filtering all transactions.
 - With a large input file, can use slice of pointer (data store in heap by default) instead of slice of value (let Go decide data stay in stack or heap).
 Then applying merge sort while merging all chunk result.

 ## Diagram